fairfield-is320-fall2014/cc-wp/README.md

 3. Type: git add .
 4. Type: git commit -m "type your commit message here"
 5. Type: git push origin master *(master can be replaced by any branch name that you wish to push to)*

-#How to add this repository in the GitHub for Mac Application#

-1. Install GitHub for Mac if you have not done so already https://mac.github.com/
-2. Once that is done click the + in the top-left corner
-3. Then click Add, then Choose, and select the folder "cc"

-*Now you can Commit & Sync with the GitHub repository from this application*